MV Braer

-MV Braer was an oil tanker which ran aground during a storm off Shetland, Scotland, in January 1993, and nearly a week later broke up during the most intense extratropical cyclone on record for the northern Atlantic Ocean, the Braer Storm of January 1993.
+MV Braer was an oil tanker which ran aground during a storm off Shetland, Scotland, in January 1993.
+The tanker spilled 84,800 tons of crude oil and 1,600 tons of heavy fuel oil into Quendale Bay.
+The event is considered the worst marine oil spill in Scottish history.

 Design and history

 The MV Braer was originally launched as the Hellespont Pride and was constructed by Oshima Shipbuilding Company in 1975.
 The Braer was originally owned by Tucana Shipping Company of Singapore before being purchased by the Hancock Shipping Company registered in Monrovia when she was renamed Brae Trader.
 She was named Braer when she was acquired by the Braer Corporation in 1990.

 Reason for ship's loss

 During the enquiry after the ship's loss, it was stated that the ship lost power due to seawater contamination of the ship's heavy fuel oil on 3 January.
 This occurred after a pipeline on the deck broke loose, allowing seawater to enter the vessel's bunker tanks via broken air vents.
 The loss of power caused the crew to lose control of the ship during a storm.